Safe Use, Storage, and Disposal of Opioid Drugs

 What should I do if someone has taken too much medicine?

 - Call 911 immediately.
 Give the operator as much information as possible, including what opioid you think they have taken.

 - Give the person naloxone if it’s available, you can give it while waiting for help to arrive

 - If the person is having trouble breathing, the operator may ask if you are trained in cardiopulmonary resuscitation (CPR).
 You might be asked to perform CPR if you are trained to do so.

 - After calling 911, stay with the person until emergency services arrive, even if the person wakes up.

 Anyone suspected of taking an overdose of opioids should contact a healthcare provider and may need to be considered for counseling and further treatment as appropriate.

 Can an opioid overdose be reversed?

-Naloxone is a prescription medicine that blocks the effects of opioids.
+Naloxone (brand name Narcan) is a medicine that blocks the effects of opioids.
 It quickly reverses the breathing problems that result from an opioid overdose.
-Naloxone can be given by injection to a person who has overdosed.
+Naloxone can be given as a nasal spray to a person who has overdosed.